(JASMINUM REVOLUTUM.) Grace and Elegance.

 affix a small piece of green wax, pressed into a point by the side of,

-and at the end of, the said points.
+d of, the said points.
 Dip the latter into water, and

 while wet, into the yellow powder, to represent farina.
 Place the five

 petals around, pressing each on neatly and firmly, permitting the points

 or stamina to be seen just rising from the neck or tube of the flower.